roboconf/roboconf.github.io/en/developer-guide/continuous-integration.md

 * **Code coverage analysis** is handled by [Coveralls](https://coveralls.io/).
 * **Deployment** of the built artifacts to a Maven repository (hosted by [Sonatype](http://www.sonatype.org/)).

-Since we build against 2 JDK, and that we do not want to perform these actions twice per build, we only run them for the OpenJDK 7.
-These actions are defined in the **travis-build** and **travis-after-success.sh** scripts that are located at the root of the concerned projects.
+Since we build against 3 JDKs, and that we do not want to perform these actions twice per build, we only run them for the OpenJDK 7.

 The Maven deployment is run by the **mvn deploy** command.
 The Maven settings (where do we upload the artifacts, with which credentials) are specified [here](/resources/build/settings.xml).